s417-lama/carbonpaper.vim/README.md

 \usepackage{xcolor}
 ```

-Font is also important.
+Since font in Vim is not transferred, font in listings is also important.
 I recommend to use `inconsolata` font.

 The LaTeX code used in the demo is [samples/demo/demo.tex](samples/demo/demo.tex).
 Please consult it if you need more information.
+The generated PDF is [samples/demo/demo.pdf](samples/demo/demo.pdf).

 ## Configuration
 #### colorscheme